Our BA (Hons) in Music Production course is run in partnership with Pulse College and has uniquely been designed by the industry, for the industry.

-Applicants over 23 years of age on 1st January, 2017 must apply to Griffith College directly online using the Apply Online facility.
-Mature applicants will be asked for a copy of their passport and applications should be made before the 19th September 2017.
+Applicants over 23 years of age on 1st January, 2018 must apply to Griffith College directly online using the Apply Online facility.
+Mature applicants will be asked for a copy of their passport and applications should be made b7 September 2018.

 A Registration Fee of Euro 250.00 and a 2% Learner Protection Charge is applicable each academic year in addition to the fees quoted below.
 The fees below relate to Year 1 fees only.

 All QQI accredited programmes of education and training of 3 months or longer duration are covered by arrangements under section 65 (4) of the Qualifications and Quality Assurance (Education and Training) Act 2012 whereby, in the event of the provider ceasing to provide the programme for any reason, enrolled learners may transfer to a similar programme at another provider, or, in the event that this is not practicable, the fees most recently paid will be refunded.